 Graduate Programs - M.A.
 Program

-For entry into the M.A. program, we require an appropriate bachelor’s degree with a minimum of seven full (1) year courses (or equivalent) in English literature, an overall average of B+, and evidence of first-class (A) work in English.
-It should be noted that admission to the program is highly selective: these are minimum requirements only.
+For entry into the M.A. program, we require an appropriate bachelor's degree with a minimum of seven full (1) year courses (or equivalent, i.e. 14 one-term courses or any combination of full-year and one-term courses that adds up to 7 full-year courses) in English literature, an overall average of B+, and evidence of first-class (A) work in English.
+Admission to the program is highly selective: these are minimum requirements only.
 In considering applications, the Department favours a broad training in the major genres and periods of English literature.

 The M.A. program usually requires twelve months to complete.
-Candidates normally take the degree by course work only and are required to complete the equivalent of 3.0 full courses in English plus the 1.0 full course Critical Topographies: Theory and Practice of Contemporary Literary Studies in English (note that MA CRW students are not required to take this course).
-A minimum of a B- standing must be attained in each course.
+Candidates are required to complete the equivalent of 3.0 full courses (6 one-term courses) in English plus Critical Topographies: Theory and Practice of Contemporary Literary Studies in English (note that MA CRW students are not required to take this course).
+A minimum of a B- must be attained in each course.

-M.A. students may take up to 1.0 FCE of coursework outside of the Graduate Program in English, with the approval of the M.A.
-Associate Director.
+With the approval of the M.A.
+Associate Director, M.A. students may take up to 1.0 FCE of coursework (one full-year or two one-term courses) outside of the Graduate Program in English.

 Courses that are cross-listed by English from other departments are equivalent to English courses and may be taken without special permission from the Department.